Compiled by the Road Trip Alberta team

 Calgary is a vibrant city full of culture and experiences to offer.
-You won’t find a shortage of exciting things to do, and to help you compile your perfect Calgary “to-do” list, take a peek at our ultimate guide of things to do in Calgary.
+You won’t find a shortage of exciting things to do to help you compile your perfect Calgary “to-do” list.
+Take a peek at our ultimate guide to things to do in Calgary.

 Where to Stay in Calgary

 There are plenty of choices for great accommodations in Calgary to rest up after the long drive.
 Here are our top picks:

 Enjoy being in the heart of downtown when you stay at the historic Fairmont Palliser, You’ll be within walking distance of some of the city’s most renowned shops, entertainment, and restaurants.
 And be sure to pamper yourself at the hotel pool and spa.